Acute Myeloid Leukemia (AML)

 • Ivosidenib or enasidenib for IDH-mutated AML.

-• SCT is recommended if remission is achieved.
+• Allogeneic SCT is recommended if remission is achieved.

-• Palliative care may be offered for patients unfit for intensive treatment.
+• Palliative care for patients not suitable for intensive therapy.

 Supportive Care

-• Transfusions: Red blood cell and platelet transfusions as needed.
+• Transfusions: Red blood cell and platelet support as needed.

-• Tumor Lysis Syndrome (TLS): Prophylaxis with hydration, allopurinol, or rasburicase.
+• Tumour lysis syndrome: Prophylaxis with hydration, allopurinol, or rasburicase.

 Prognosis